 - Make sure the butter has sat out and is nice and soft, not straight from the fridge.
 In the bowl of a stand mixer (I use this handheld one), cream together butter and sugar until light and fluffy.
 Add vanilla and egg, beating until combined.

 - Add almond flour, coconut flour, cinnamon, salt, baking soda, and cream of tartar and beat until a fluffy dough forms.

 - Combine sugar and cinnamon topping in a small bowl and set aside.
-Scoop and roll dough into balls, about 1 1/2 tbsp each.
+Scoop and roll dough into balls, about 1 ½ tbsp each.
 Roll each ball in cinnamon sugar and place on sheet about 2 inches apart.
-Flatten each cookie with the bottom of a measuring cup or your hands as the cookies won’t spread while baking.
+Flatten each cookie with the bottom of a measuring cup or glass as the cookies won’t spread while baking.